mlresearch/v258/_posts/2025-04-23-perez-lebel25a.md

   grouping loss estimator.
 On NLP experiments, we show that these quantities identify when the expected gain of more advanced post-training is worth the operational cost.
-  Finally, we highlight the potential of multicalibration approaches as efficient alternatives to costlier fine-tuning approaches. "
+  Finally, we highlight the potential of multicalibration approaches as efficient alternatives to costlier fine-tuning approaches.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: perez-lebel25a
 month: 0
-tex_title: " Decision from Suboptimal Classifiers: Excess Risk Pre- and Post-Calibration "
+tex_title: 'Decision from Suboptimal Classifiers: Excess Risk Pre- and Post-Calibration'
 firstpage: 2395
 lastpage: 2403
 page: 2395-2403